MinterTeam/minter-go-node/docs/validators.rst

 Validators and their delegators will earn BIP (MNT) as rewards for blocks and commissions.
 Note that validators can set commission on the rewards their delegators receive as additional incentive.

-If validators double sign, are frequently offline or do not participate in governance, their staked coins (including coins of users that delegated to them) can be slashed.
+If validators double sign or frequently offline, their staked coins (including coins of users that delegated to them) can be slashed.
 The penalty depends on the severity of the violation.

 Requirements
 ^^^^^^^^^^^^